Real-RP/hb_notifications/README.md

-# hb_notifications
-A Notification System for everyone who likes a good style.

 This is a Notification System!
 It is not a resource that you can easily paste in your server and it will do something for you...